 There are many variations of pizza pie, including Margherita, Chicago Deep Dish Pizza, Hawaiian, pepperoni, and vegetarian.
 It is a staple food in many households and is commonly served in pizza restaurants.

 Why is Pizza Called Pie?

 The term “pizza pie” is primarily an American colloquialism, and it likely stems from the similarities between pizza and other types of pies.
 Both pizza and pies typically have a crust made from dough and are filled or topped with various ingredients.
 The major difference is that pies usually have a top crust or lattice, while pizzas are open-faced.

 Over time, the term became a commonly used nickname for the dish and is still used today to describe a round flatbread.

 “Pie” and “pizza” are commonly used interchangeably, even in recipes.

-Since Italian Americans were the first to serve, invent and popularize pizza, the Italian dish became known as “tomato pie” throughout the English-speaking world.
+Since Italian Americans were the first to serve, invent and popularize tomato pizza, the Italian dish became known as “tomato pies” throughout the English-speaking world.

 This was because Italian Americans were the first ones to offer pizza.

-Since then, people have begun combining the terms and came out as “pizza pie.”
+Since then, people have begun combining the terms and come out as “pizza pie.”

 A pie is a baked dish where the primary ingredient is placed in the dish’s center and is often topped with a crust.